adugnag/SAR-FCN-DK3/README.md

 # FULLY CONVOLUTIONAL NETWORKS FOR MULTI-TEMPORAL SAR IMAGE CLASSIFICATION

-These are a set of functions to apply a fully convolutional network on a multi-temporal SAR images based on
+These are a set of functions to train and test a fully convolutional network on a multi-temporal SAR images.
+These codes are based on the paper:

 A. G. Mullissa, C. Persello, andV.Tolpekin, “Fully convolutional networks for multi-temporal SAR image classification,” in Proc.
 IEEE Int.
 Geosci.
 Remote Sens.
 Symp., 2018, pp. 6635–6638.